-The gospel mentions Jesus as accepting baptism at the hands of John the Baptist, who is viewed chiefly as a foreteller of Jesus’ mission as the Lamb of God.
+The gospel mentions Jesus as accepting baptism at the hands of John the Baptist.
+He is viewed chiefly as a fore-teller of Jesus’ mission as the Lamb of God.

 Obviously Islam has nothing to do with these beliefs and rejects them as doctrinal aberrations.

-For Muslims, Prophet Yahya (peace be upon him) was a holy prophet of Allah, like all other prophets including Abraham, Moses, Jesus and Muhammad, peace be upon them all.
+For Muslims, Prophet Yahya (peace be upon him) was a holy prophet of Allah.
+He was like all other prophets including Abraham, Moses, Jesus and Muhammad, peace be upon them all.